The Aficionado Folk Music Club Mission Statement

 A very active listening venue presenting all kinds of music.
 Some folk music,

-venues.
-Reserved cushioned theater seating with cabaret tables sometimes
+smaller venues.
+Reserved cushioned theater seating with cabaret tables

-available closer to the stage for an additional cost.
-Members have first
+sometimes available closer to the stage for an additional cost.
+Members

-priority.
+have first priority.
 Good sound quality, bar in the lobby.
-See their website
+See

 Wilmington

-DE south of Philadelphia.
-Large theater in downtown Wilmington presenting
+Wilmington, DE south of Philadelphia.
+Large theater in downtown

-all kinds of stage shows with occasional bigger-name folk music acts.
+Wilmington presenting all kinds of stage shows with occasional bigger-name folk

 Mermaid Inn – A small bar/restaurant located near the boundary between Mt.
 Airy and